In this article, I'll explain the role of the Architect and how to work with them on your development project.

 That is why you, the developer and the rest of your "A team" should have strong input into the design phase without limiting the architect’s options or treading on their toes too much.

 This will ensure that the whole team comes up with a financially viable project.

-The role of the architect or designer in your project involves 3 distinct aspects;
+The role of the architect or designer in your project involves 3 distinct aspects:

-- Town Planning, including drawing up an initial concept scheme and completing detailed town planning drawings for submission to council.
+- Town Planning, including drawing up an initial concept scheme and completing detailed town planning drawings for submission to the council.